-Conversation in French between shopkeeper and customer
+Conversation in French Between Shopkeeper and Customer (with audio)

 If you're learning French, chances are you'll end up one of these days in a French store in Paris, Lyon or Marseille (or elsewhere, if you haven't already).